Blue and green gradient background used on My Forever DNA’s At-Home DNA Test Kits collection page to create a clean and modern visual

 In home DNA testing, a neutral prior probability often assumed is 50%, indicating no bias towards or against the alleged relationship before analyzing the DNA evidence.
 This approach ensures that the DNA test results are the primary determinants of the final probability of the genetic relationship.

-Delve into DNA testing concepts from "Quality DNA Sample" to "Zygosity" to deepen your understanding of genetic testing's fundamentals, including the importance of sample integrity and genetic variances.
+Q - Z: Delve into DNA testing concepts from "Quality DNA Sample" to "Zygosity" to deepen your understanding of genetic testing's fundamentals, including the importance of sample integrity and genetic variances.
 This knowledge will significantly broaden your comprehension of genetics and DNA testing principles.

 In home DNA testing, a "Quality DNA Sample" refers to a sample that is properly collected, stored, and transported, ensuring it contains a sufficient quantity of undamaged, uncontaminated genetic material for accurate analysis.
 The reliability and accuracy of test results heavily depend on the sample's quality.